SamatSadvakasov/face_api/README.md

 - [x] Functionality to compare two photos
 - [ ] Finish unit-tests
 - [ ] Write comments for each function
-- [ ] Accept multiple requests at one time - think about it
+- [ ] Accept more than maximum requests at one time - think about it
 - [ ] Refine code (object reusability, client creation, database connection, configs)
 - [ ] Refine face recognition algo - change QMagFace as it may have some errors during deployment
 - [ ] Add Metadata and Docs descriptions according to [FastAPI Docs](https://fastapi.tiangolo.com/tutorial/metadata/)